-Our commitment to D&I extends beyond our workforce to include the development, provision and procurement of our products and services and our partnerships with community organizations.
+Our commitment to inclusion extends beyond our workforce to include the development, provision and procurement of our products and services and our partnerships with community organizations.
 Our practices, thought leadership and innovation strategies actively drive change among our peers and in our communities.

 Our Priorities